flametaichou/flametaichou.github.io/_posts/2025-05-11-grouped-open-api-fix.md

 date: 2025-06-11
 title: A problem with GroupedOpenApi
 layout: post
-description: Possible solution if your GroupedOpenApi doesn't work in Spring Boot 3
+description: A possible solution if GroupedOpenApi bean doesn't work in Spring Boot 3
 categories: notes
 lang: en
 tags:
   - Java
 ---

-Yesterday I had a problem with `GroupedOpenApi` in my Spring Bot 3 project.
+Yesterday I had a problem with `GroupedOpenApi` in my Spring Boot 3 project.
 It seemed like Swagger was completely ignoring it.
 Swagger was working fine, it used settings provided by `OpenAPI` bean, but it wasn't dividing my APIs into any groups.

 (I'm talking about these groups that are placed in the dropdown field, not tags)
 ![Groups](/data/images/posts/swagger-groups.png)